foundry-rs/book/src/forge/invariant-testing.md

 This contract will provide the necessary setup before a function call is made in order to ensure it is successful.

-Building on this concept, handlers can be used to develop more sophisticated invariant tests.
+Building on this concept, Handlers can be used to develop more sophisticated invariant tests.
 With Open invariant testing, the tests run as shown in the diagram below, with random sequences of function calls being made to the protocol contracts directly with fuzzed parameters.
 This will cause reverts for more complex systems as outlined above.

 ![Blank diagram](https://user-images.githubusercontent.com/44272939/214752968-5f0e7653-d52e-43e6-b453-cac935f5d97d.svg)